Brooke Blurton

-Brooke Blurton (born 1 January 1995) is an Australian youth worker and media personality.
-She is best known for being a participant in the reality television franchise The Bachelor, where she was a contestant on the sixth Australian season of The Bachelor and second Australian season of Bachelor in Paradise, and the franchise's first Indigenous and bisexual lead during the seventh Australian season of The Bachelorette.
+Brooke Blurton (born 1 January 1995) is an Indigenous Australian social media personality, television personality, author, podcaster, and youth worker.
+She is best known as a participant in various editions of the reality television franchise the Bachelor, where she was a contestant on the sixth season of the Bachelor Australia and season two of Bachelor in Paradise Australia, and subsequently the franchise's first Indigenous and bisexual lead during the seventh Australian season of the Bachelorette.

 Early life

-Blurton is a Noongar-Yamatji woman who was born and raised in Carnarvon, Western Australia.
-She was born on 1 January 1995 to an Aboriginal Malaysian mother and an English father.
+Blurton, a Noongar-Yamatji woman, was born on 1 January 1995, in Carnarvon, Western Australia, to a mother of Aboriginal and Malaysian descent and a father of English descent.
 Blurton's mother and grandmother both died when she was 11 years old.
 Blurton subsequently spent time in foster care, before living with her father during adolescence.

 Blurton came out as bisexual to her family when she was 19.

 Career

-The Bachelor
+2018–2021: The Bachelor

-Blurton first appeared on television in 2018, where she was one of 28 contestants on season 6 of The Bachelor Australia competing to win the heart of former professional rugby player Nick Cummins.
+Blurton made her debut television appearance in 2018 as one of 28 contestants on season 6 of the Bachelor Australia vying to win the attention of former professional rugby league footballer Nick Cummins.
 Blurton quit the competition in the fifteenth episode, finishing in third place.

-In 2019, Blurton appeared on season 2 of Bachelor in Paradise Australia.

-In 2021, Blurton was announced as the lead for season 7 of The Bachelorette Australia.
-Blurton is the first Indigenous and bisexual lead in The Bachelor franchise, and the season was the first to feature both male and female contestants.
+In 2019, Blurton appeared on season two of Bachelor in Paradise Australia.
+In 2021, Blurton was announced as the lead for season seven of the Bachelorette Australia; becoming the first Indigenous and bisexual lead in The Bachelor franchise to do so, with the series featuring both male and female contestants for the first time.

-Other ventures

-Since July 2022, Brooke has co-hosted the Not So PG podcast with actor Matty Mills, which focuses on their experiences as members of the Indigenous and the LGBTQ+ communities.

-In October 2022, Blurton's memoir, Big Love: Reclaiming myself, my people, my country, was published.
+2022–present: Television and media work

-In 2022, Blurton was a contestant on the reality competition series The Challenge: Australia.
+In 2022, Blurton was a contestant on the first season of reality competition series The Challenge: Australia.
 She also made a guest appearance as herself in an episode of soap opera Neighbours.

+Since July 2022, Brooke has co-hosted Nova's Not So PG podcast with actor Matty Mills, which focuses on their experiences as members of the Indigenous and the LGBTQ+ communities.
+In October 2022, Blurton's memoir, Big Love: Reclaiming Myself, My People, My Country, was published.
+She has written two novels for young adult readers with Melanie Saward.
+The first, A Good Kind of Trouble, was published on 29 January 2025.
+It was shortlisted for the Ethel Turner Prize for Young People's Literature at the 2026 NSW Premier's Literary Awards.
+A sequel, Making Trouble, was published on 31 March 2026.